Short-Term Rental License

-- The term "vacation rental" shall not include hotels or motels, licensed pursuant to Title 3, Chapter 2 of this Code, lodging establishments, licensed pursuant to Title 5, Chapter 2 of this Code, bed and breakfast establishments, licensed pursuant to Title 8, Chapter 19 of this Code, and/or home sharing in accord with Subsection 6-4-1-14-(B) of this Code.
+- Defined as a dwelling unit, or portion thereof, offered for rent for a period shorter than thirty (30) consecutive days to any person(s) other than a member of the owner's household, as those terms are defined in Section 6-18-3 of this Code.
+The term "short-term rental" shall not include hotels or motels, licensed pursuant to Title 3, Chapter 2 of this Code, shared housing providers, licensed pursuant to Title 5, Chapter 2 of this Code, bed and breakfast establishments, licensed pursuant to Title 8, Chapter 19 of this Code, home sharing in accord with Subsection 6-4-1-14-(B) of this Code, fixed lease and month-to-month rentals, registered pursuant to Title 5, Chapter 8 of this Code, or rental agreements executed pursuant to or in conjunction with a contract to sell the dwelling unit containing the short-term rental.

-IMPORTANT: All vacation rental operators are subject to the "Hotel-Motel, Bed and Breakfast Establishments, and Vacation Rental Tax", which shall be remitted on a quarterly basis.
+IMPORTANT: All short-term rental operators are subject to the "Hotel-Motel, Bed and Breakfast Establishments, and Vacation Rental Tax", which shall be remitted by the Short-Term Residential Rental Intermediary (STRRI) on a quarterly basis.
 Please review the tax requirements and ordinance carefully.

 Application Process